 Some people may need to stay in the hospital to be monitored.

-How well someone does depends on how much lomotil they swallowed and how quickly they receive treatment.
+How well someone does depends on how much medicine was swallowed and how quickly treatment is received.
 The faster medical help is given, the better the chance for recovery.

 A hospital stay may be needed for more doses of the medicines that reverse the effects of the drug.
 Complications, such as pneumonia, muscle damage from lying on a hard surface for a prolonged period of time, or brain damage from lack of oxygen may result in permanent disability.
 However, unless there are complications, long-term effects and death are rare.